Heading Seventeen Degrees Westerly Of True North From Herlong Junction

 Because I’m a geography geek, I understand the difference between a rhumb line and a great circle.
 The shortest distance between two points along the surface of the Earth is along a great circle.
 Take out a globe and draw a string taut along its surface between two points you arbitrarily choose — the string follows the great circle.
 That’s the optimum route for aerial or naval navigation.

 For narrative purposes, though, great circles present a difficulty.
 If you’re following a great circle, as through the air or over the ocean, your geographic heading is constantly changing because the Earth is curved so your heading’s compass direction changes constantly as you move.
 If you need a simple method to describe the direction of a journey, the rhumb line provides a good shorthand for your direction because it is the point that intersects all meridians between origin and destination at the same angle.
-To the right is a Mercator projection of California and Oregon with a rhumb line drawn from my old home to my new home.1
+To the right is a Mercator projection of California and Oregon with a rhumb line drawn from my old home to my new home. ((Sorry, you won’t be able to zoom in close enough to figure out on your own where drop by and visit me unannounced, but you can get hold of me electronically if you’re available to hang out for a beer.))

 My actual route is not the shortest highway route possible, which would basically be I-5 all the way from the northern border of Los Angeles County into the southern border of Multnomah County.
 If you’ve ever driven through California’s Central Valley you may understand my aversion to go this way.
 Instead, I’ve selected a route that hews fairly close to the illustrated rhumb line, which for about two-thirds of the distance is along the Eastern Sierra route of U.S. 395.
 It’s much more scenic, for one, and for another the total drive time is going to be only about an hour and a half more (assuming no traffic and you can’t assume that around Sacramento) and I have people and resources available to me along this route.

 I also get to explore a bit, and that’s kind of what this is all about anyway.
-I’ve never been that far north of Reno on the 395,2 however, and that shall change this weekend.
+I’ve never been that far north of Reno on the 395, ((I wonder if, like Californians and coastal Floridians, but unlike Midwesterners or Southerners, I shall hear Oregonians frequently use the definite article to refer to highways?
+I will learn.)) however, and that shall change this weekend.
 This route also allows me to pay my respects to my mother, who is buried in the evening’s shadow of Mt.
 Whitney.
 I do not know when I shall return there again though surely I shall, be back there one day, to bury my father next to her.
 Hopefully not for many years to come.

 The bearing on my journey’s rhumb line is very close to seventeen degrees westerly of true north.
 The great circle distance I will travel is 784.12 miles.
 For a variety of reasons having to do with my decision to eschew Interstate Highway 5 and the fact that roads must necessarily bow to topological realities such as mountains and lakes as well as service population centers, I shall drive a little bit more than two hundred ground miles in excess of this amount.